bigscience-workshop/biomedical/CONTRIBUTING.md

 ## Pre-Requisites

+Please make a github account prior to implementing a dataset; you can follow instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+You will also need at least Python 3.6+.
+If you are installing python, we recommend downloading [anaconda](https://docs.anaconda.com/anaconda/install/index.html) to curate a python environment with necessary packages. **We strongly recommend Python 3.8+ for stability**.

+**Optional** Setup your GitHub account with SSH ([instructions here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).)

-### 1. **Setup a local version of the datasets repo to update**
+### 1. **Setup a local version of the bigscience-biomed repo**
-Fork the dataset [repository](https://github.com/huggingface/datasets) from huggingface to your local github account.
+Fork the bigscience-biomed dataset [repository](https://github.com/bigscience-workshop/biomedical) to your local github account.
 To do this, click the link to the repository and click "fork" in the upper-right corner.
 You should get an option to fork to your account, provided you are signed into Github.

 After you fork, clone the repository locally.
 You can do so as follows:

-    git clone git@github.com:<your_github_username>/datasets.git
+    git clone git@github.com:<your_github_username>/biomedical.git
-    cd datasets  # enter the directory
+    cd biomedical  # enter the directory

 Next, you want to set your `upstream` location to enable you to push/pull (add or receive updates).
 You can do so as follows:

-    git remote add upstream https://github.com/huggingface/datasets.git
+    git remote add upstream git@github.com:bigscience-workshop/biomedical.git

 You can optionally check that this was set properly by running the following command: